cloudmesh-deprecated/deprecated-cmd3-pbs/README.rst

 Type "help pbs" in Cloudmesh Shell to view help text.

-Usage
+Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- The goal of submit.py is to submit PBS scripts to computer clusters (currently on FutureGrid) and ultimately run these scripts on the cluster.
+- submit PBS scripts to compute clusters
+  (currently on FutureGrid) and  run these scripts.

-- Being able to transfer files to a computer cluster is also a goal of this program
+- transfer files to a computer cluster

-- Connecting to computer clusters requires that local machine has ssh keys set up with FutureGrid
+- use the users default ssh key

-- A history trace has been implemented using MongoDB and MongoEngine.
+- a history trace using MongoDB and MongoEngine.
-  The structure of objects within the database is found in metadata.py
+  (The structure of objects within the database is found in metadata.py)

-**In order to transfer files to host, submit jobs, etc, you must have a working ssh connection!
-Editing submit.py methods may be necessary if password is required.**
+In order to transfer files to host, submit jobs, etc, you must have a working ssh connection.
+Editing submit.py methods may be necessary if password is required.

+** note this is a bug in the documentation, and not part of the design no password msut be entered. **

-**Enter host with user:password@host format on command line before editing code.**
+Enter host with user:password@host format on command line before editing code.

+also this needs to be replaced with a configuration file.

 See PBS.submit function in submit.py if encountering issues with a working ssh connection.